AdaptiveMotorControlLab/AROS/README.md

 ## Overview

-This repository contains the code for the paper **"Adversarially Robust Out-of-Distribution Detection Using Lyapunov-Stabilized Embeddings"**, which is currently under review at ICLR 2025.
+This repository contains the code for the paper **"Adversarially Robust Out-of-Distribution Detection Using Lyapunov-Stabilized Embeddings"**.
 The method, termed **AROS**, employs Neural Ordinary Differential Equations (NODEs) with Lyapunov stability to create robust embeddings for OOD detection, significantly improving performance against adversarial attacks.

 ## Key Features